foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 Since the early days of [Open-UDC](https://github.com/Open-UDC/) in 2010, a recurring question has been: how do you identify a human being universally, without relying on a central authority, while respecting their privacy?

-The answer fits into two short identifier types that can be embedded in any OpenPGP certificate: **u4** and **u5**.
+The answer fits into a family of short identifiers — **OpenPGP entity IDs**, or **eids** — that can be embedded in any OpenPGP certificate.
+Two variants are defined today: **u4** for humans, **u5** for any other entity.
+Future variants (u6, u7, …) MAY extend the family ; the umbrella term *eid* stays stable.
 Today we publish the first formal draft specification, in Internet-Draft (IETF) format.

 ---